hollyschinsky/spotify-browser/module1.md

    <img class="screenshot" src="images/f7-tpl.png"/>
    <img class="screenshot" src="images/f7-tpl2.png"/>

+>Use the Chrome Developer tools at any time during this workshop to help debug any issues.
+Open it with Alt+Cmd+I or via the View->Developer menu.

 ### Download/Clone Final App and Solutions
 The final application source for the project we'll be building in this workshop is located [here](https://github.com/hollyschinsky/spotify-browser).